MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-03-25-evil-genius.markdown

 AG: Well, for you on the drums, who are your inspirations?
 It was so stunning!
 {: .interviewer }

 Mike: Well, Dave King...
 I've listened to a fuck-ton of Dave King and I have tons of respect for him.
 That's one.
-Early on, lots of [Bill Stewart&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bill_Stewart_(musician)) and [Ari Hoenig&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Ari_Hoenig).
-I listen to a lot of [Meshuggah&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Meshuggah).
+Early on, lots of [Bill Stewart&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bill_Stewart_(musician)) and [Ari Hoenig&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Ari_Hoenig).
+I listen to a lot of [Meshuggah&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Meshuggah).
 {: .interviewee }

-AG: Yeah there was a lot of [polyrhythmic&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Polyrhythm) stuff going on.
+AG: Yeah there was a lot of [polyrhythmic&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Polyrhythm) stuff going on.
 You were playing lots of different rhythms and changing the feel.
 It was great.
 {: .interviewer }

 Mike: The influences have been wider than I would feel comfortable talking about to some fellow jazz musicians.
 That's not true, I would talk about it, but it's all over the map.